Okpainmo/fast-django-backend-template/README.md

 The above command, will run both **Black** and **Pylint** - ensuring both linting and code-formatting checks.

 > P.S: You do not need to run the manual command for `pre-commit`.
 If you follow all instructions, and set up the template correctly, a pre-commit task would be automatically triggered whenever you try to make any code commit to Github, thereby - linting and formatting your code automatically.
+>
+> The pre-commit configuration file, is the `pre-commit-config.yaml` file which can be found on the project's root.

 ## Sample End-points.